Tensions flare after fire destroys Brazil museum in 'tragedy foretold'

 ($1 = 4.1310 reais)

-Reporting by Gabriel Stargardter; Editing by Brad Brooks and James Dalgleish
+Reporting by Gabriel Stargardter; Additional reporting by Marcela Ayres; Editing by Brad Brooks and James Dalgleish